 Upcoming: October 16, 2014, 5:30 - 9:00 PM

-Faculty and students will be showcasing many of the Justice Studies programs, we will screen a short film about our department, and you might help solve a mystery.
-Dinner tickets are only $100.
-GET YOURS NOW!
+Faculty and students will be showcasing many of the Justice Studies programs, we will screen a short film about our department Justice Studies Is..., and you might help solve a mystery.

-JS Swag is now available through our Justice Studies Marketplace E-Store (click here).
-Visit the website to see all the great merchandise that is now available.
+Justice Studies merchandise is available through our Justice Studies Marketplace E-Store (click here).
+Visit the website to see all of the great products that are now available.
 Please note that merchandise will not be sold in the JS Department.
 All purchases must be made through the E-Store.

 The Ann Lucas Lecture Series in law and Justice welcomes Seth Holmes, April 23, 2014, 4:00pm - 5:30pm (Music Room 176, Concert Hall) to discuss his latest book, Fresh Fruit, Broken Bodies: Migrant Farmworkers in the United States.
 This book is an ethnographic witness to the everyday lives and suffering of Mexican migrants.
 Based on five years of research in the field (including berry-picking and traveling with migrants back and forth from Oaxaca up the West Coast), Holmes, an anthropologist and MD in the mold of Paul Farmer and Didier Fassin, uncovers how market forces, anti-immigrant sentiment, and racism undermine health and health care.